Turning Red cast | Meet the voices behind Pixar movie | Radio Times

 Meet the voice cast of Turning Red

-The Pixar film features the voices of Sandra Oh, James Hong and Maitreyi Ramakrishna.
+The Pixar film features the voices of Rosalia Chang, Sandra Oh and James Hong.

-Pixar's latest release Turning Red makes its Disney Plus debut on Friday (11the March), with Rosalie Chiang lending her voice to Mei Lee, a 13-year-old girl who discovers one day that she turns into a red panda whenever she gets too excited or stressed.
+Pixar’s new animated movie Turning Red has made its debut on Disney Plus.

+The film tells a tale of teenage angst, revolving around the struggles of teenage girl Mei Lee (Rosalia Chiang) who, whenever she’s feeling stressed, morphs into a giant red panda – a metaphor for puberty.

+Talking about the film's remarkable subject matter, which is a landmark in representation for Pixar, Chiang told The Independent in an interview: “Sometimes puberty is treated as a taboo subject.
+In reality, everyone goes through that – every single person."

+“It’s normalised,” added Sandra Oh (Killing Eve), the voice of Mei’s mother Ming, “and even in its confusing way, I think, celebrated.”

-With the likes of Killing Eve's Sandra Oh, Never Have I Ever's Maitreyi Ramakrishnan and Blade Runner's James Hong rounding out the cast, Turning Red is set to be a star-studded spectacular – while the British version even features a cameo from The Voice UK coach Anne-Marie.
+With Never Have I Ever's Maitreyi Ramakrishnan and Blade Runner's James Hong rounding out the cast, Turning Red is a star-studded spectacular – while the British version even features a cameo from The Voice UK coach Anne-Marie.

+Turning Red features a fictional boy band 4*Town and original songs created by Billie Eilish and her brother FINNEAS.
+But while FINNEAS appears as a character in Turning Red, sadly Eilish does not appear in the film in cartoon form.

-Read on for everything you need to know about the cast of Turning Red – Pixar's upcoming comedy.
+Read on for everything you need to know about the cast of Turning Red – Pixar's latest family comedy.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.